Areas of Opportunity

 Work with an Animal Caretaker in cleaning, feeding and exercising animals that are used in educational programming.
 Provides a unique opportunity to work with a variety of reptiles, birds and mammals.

-Special Events – Once a year opportunities to assist the staff with a variety of tasks during events such as Museum Day, Black Heritage Festival, Summer Camps for children, and assistance with special exhibits.
-Other opportunities include working with the Museum League on projects such as the Annual Garden Tour, Homes for the Holidays and White Elephant Sale.
+Special Events – Throughout the year there are opportunities to assist the staff with a variety of tasks during special events and exhibits.
+Other opportunities include working with the Museum League on projects such as the Derby Party and Homes for the Holidays.

 Website Design Company | WideNet